RakhithJK/wazuh-wazuh-qa-wiki/Deployer-pipeline.md

 # Schema blocks

-The below tables show the labels allowed for the deployment structure discussed above, along with the data type and example values for these labels:
+The below table shows the labels allowed for the deployment structure discussed above, along with the data type and example values for these labels:

 | Name | Type | Requirement | Description | Example case |